Blendify/blender-manual/trunk/blender_docs/manual/data_system/files/save.rst

 Options
 =======

-The save options appear in the context-sensitive shelf.
+The save options appear in the operator panel.

 Compress File
    When enabled, the saved file will be smaller, but take longer to save and load.